Going away on holiday for Christmas isn't for everyone, but it does have some perks.

 If a resort-style Christmas is more your style, you can take your bareboat to stay at the Hamilton Island Marina.

-When you berth at the Marina, for a fee, you’re given access to the Island Resort facilities, including three swimming pools, Catseye Beach and sunset drinks on One Tree Hill.
+When you berth at the Marina, you’re given access to the Island Resort facilities, including three swimming pools, Catseye Beach, and sunset drinks on One Tree Hill, for a fee.

 Note that you will need to book well ahead, especially if you plan on having Christmas lunch at one of the restaurants on the Island.

-Santa can still come while you’re on a Christmas Holiday!
+Santa can still come on a Christmas Holiday!

-Packing for a sailing holiday needs to be light, so what to do about the kids and Santa?
+Packing for a sailing holiday needs to be light, so what should you do about the kids and Santa?

 If your children still believe, you can write letters to Santa explaining that you are going away and won’t be able to carry all of his gifts on the return trip.
 Ask Santa to leave big presents at home for when you get back.